topher200/assertion-context/README.txt

 the traceback previous to the assertion happening."
 We do this by determining the instance ID of the machine that had the assertion and searching the logs for the lines on that machine previous to the offending line.

+## Files
+- app/main.py: CLI and HTTP API entrypoints into this app
+- app/file_parser.py: the powerhouse that does our log file processing. has extensive docs!